wragge/uc10153-2017/pages/module3/module3-digitisation.md

 For example, digital forensics is a new field that works with digital storage media to analyse and extract their contents.
 What would you do if a famous writer donated her computer and a set of floppy disks to your collection?
 Platforms like [BitCurator](https://www.bitcuratorconsortium.org/) provide a set of tools that enable cultural heritage professionals to view the contents of digital media **without changing them**.
 This is important as most operations on a computer leave some trace on the files themselves.

 Digital archivists are designing systems that capture metadata at the point of creation to ensure that born digital records are embedded within systems of preservation and control.
+The National Archives of Australia has developed a [Digital Continuity 2020 Policy](http://naa.gov.au/information-management/digital-transition-and-digital-continuity/index.aspx), working towards the point at which all government business is conducted and recorded in digital form.

 But how do you preserve 'born digital' records in a way that ensures they can still be accessed and used -- after all technology is changing all the time!